mamba-org/micromamba-docker/README.md

 which will bring in the git submodules for Bats.
 With the submodules present, `./test.sh` will run the test suite.
 If GNU `parallel` is present, then the test suite will be run in parallel using all logical CPU cores available.

+### Roadmap

+The current roadmap for expanding the number of base images is as follows:

+1. Add all releases of debian slim that have not yet reached LTS end of life (ie, bullseye, buster, stretch)
+1. Add the non-slim debian image
+1. Add other debian based distros that have community interest (such as ubuntu)
+1. Add non-debian based distros that have community interest

+The build and test infrastructure will need to be altered to support additional base images such that automated test and build occur for all images produced.

+### Policies

+1. Entrypoint script should not write to files in the home directory.
+On some container execution systems, the host home directory is automatically mounted and we don't want to mess up or pollute the home directory on the host system.

 ### Parent container choice